TimGAllan/VBAEmailer/README.md

 ## Customising the Spreadsheet template

-Shoudl you wish to add or remove columns, be sure to adjust the variable assignments to compensate fro any changes you make
+Should you wish to add or remove columns, be sure to adjust the variable assignments to compensate fro any changes you make

 ![offsets](/Assets/images/offsets.jpg)